 ||25 May 1939

 Frank W. Dyson, the son of a minister, won scholarships to secondary school and Cambridge University, where he studied mathematics and astronomy.
-Dyson spent his entire career, except for five years in Edinburgh, at the Royal Greenwich Observatory, where he was Astronomer Royal from 1910 - 33.
+Dyson spent his entire career, except for five years in Edinburgh, at the Royal Greenwich Observatory, where he was Astronomer Royal from 1910 to 1933.
 At Greenwich he directed measurements of terrestrial magnetism, latitude, and time, and he initiated the radio broadcast of time.
 He determined proper motions of northern stars and completed his portion of the international Carte du Ciel project of photographing the entire sky.
 Dyson is best known for directing (with Arthur Stanley Eddington) the 1919 eclipse expedition which confirmed the bending of starlight by the sun's gravity, as predicted by Einstein's general theory of relativity.

 Presentation of Bruce medal

 Royal Astronomical Society, Gold medal, 1925, presented by J.H.
 Jeans, MNRAS 85, 672 (1925).

 Royal Society, Royal medal, 1921.

 International Astronomical Union, President, 1928-32.

 Ronan, Colin A., Dictionary of Scientific Biography 4, 269-70.

 Steiner, Robert, Biography accompanying index to papers, Royal Greenwich Observatory Archives, University of Cambridge

 Tenn, Joseph S., “Frank Dyson: The Seventeenth Bruce Medalist,” Mercury 22, 2, 49 (1993).